 A few kilometers away from Famara beach you'll find a charming place called Caleta de Famara, where you can enjoy a lovely meal of fresh fish in a local setting - no fancy bars or restaurants here.

-Caleta de Famara is a small town, located right next to Famara beach, which is one of the most impressive beaches in Lanzarote in our opinion.
+Caleta de Famara is a small town, located right next to Famara Beach, which is one of the most impressive beaches in Lanzarote in our opinion.

 San Bartolome is a small town in Lanzarote, in the municipality with the same name, located in the central part of the island.

-You can go on a stroll through the narrow streets of San Bartolome, or you can visit Ethnographic Museum and then try a delicious dessert at Pasteleria Lolita.
+You can go on a stroll through the narrow streets of San Bartolome, or you can visit the Ethnographic Museum and then try a delicious dessert at Pasteleria Lolita.

 SEE ALSO